Mail Fraud: Definition and Legal Framework

 The prosecution of mail and wire fraud often involves similar strategies, such as gathering evidence of the defendant's intent to defraud and demonstrating the use of mail or electronic communications to further the scheme.
 However, the specific tactics may differ depending on the medium used.
 For example, in mail fraud cases, prosecutors may focus on tracking postal records and delivery receipts, while in wire fraud cases, they may rely on electronic communication logs and digital forensics.

-Notable examples of mail fraud include fraudulent sweepstakes or lottery schemes, while wire fraud cases often involve phishing scams or online investment frauds.
+Notable examples of mail fraud include fraudulent sweepstakes or lottery schemes, while wire fraud cases often involve phishing scams or online investment fraud.
 Despite these differences, both types of fraud pose significant risks to individuals and businesses alike.

 Contact Our Skilled Attorneys at First Coast Criminal Defense